Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 \subsubsection{Discussion}

 RL can represent an alternative method for deriving generative models, especially if the target loss is non-differentiable.
-It allows for the adaptation of known generative strategies, e.g., GANs, to tasks for which the traditional techniques are not suitable, e.g., in text generation.
+It allows for the adaptation of known generative strategies, e.g., GANs, to tasks for which traditional techniques are not suitable, e.g., in text generation.
 In addition, it can be applied to domains in which feasibility and correctness (e.g., running code as above) are essential dimensions to consider.
-RL can also be used to derive more complex generative strategies (e.g., through hierarchical RL).
+In other words, RL can train a generative model to produce observations that appear to have been drawn from the domain of interest even when such domain cannot be modeled by means of generative functions and corresponding differentiable losses.
+RL can also be used to derive more complex generative strategies (e.g., through hierarchical RL) and to reduce the model dependence on training data, which might have an impact on copyright issues \shortcite{franceschelli22,henderson23}.

 It is possible to identify some limitations of the proposed solution.
-Learning without supervision is a hard task, especially when the action space is large.
+Learning without supervision is a hard task, especially when the reward is sparse.
+This is very likely to happen for sequence generation, such as (long) text or music, where the reward is available only at the last timestep.
+In addition to the aforementioned techniques for obtaining a denser reward, a potential solution might consist in considering an intrinsic reward \shortcite{aubret19} as an additional learning signal, in order to encourage exploration as well.
+Moreover, the action space can be very large (potentially orders of magnitude larger than those of standard RL problems, \shortciteR{ammanabrolu20}), especially for text generation.
+Ensuring a sufficient exploration of all possible actions while still exploiting the most promising ones to collect higher rewards is one of the key problems in RL.
+Starting with some prior knowledge about the possible best actions for different situations might be necessary for fast convergence.
 For this reason, pre-trained generative models are selected for this task.
 This can cause the agent to initially focus on highly probable tokens, increasing their associated probabilities and, because of that, failing to explore different solutions (i.e., by only moving the probability mass of the already most probable tokens) \shortcite{choshen20}.
 These problems can be avoided through variance reduction techniques (e.g., incorporating baselines and critics) and exploration strategies \shortcite{kiegeland21}.